qfsae/pcb/README.md

 TODO

-# Design Review Checklist
+# Design Review Checklists

-TODO
+## Schematic Checklist
+- All important nets named
+- No 4 point connections
+- Short circuit protection via current monitor implementation or fuse, especially for power rails supplying expensive parts
+- No circuit compilation errors

+## 2 Layer Boards

-- No DRC errors?
+- No DRC errors
-- all SMD parts on one layer? (might be able to get this into a custom design rule)
+- All SMD parts on one layer
-- IR calculations for high current traces?
+- IR Calculations for high current traces
+  * The width should be large enough such that temperature increase for the expected current is no more than 5 to 10 degrees celsius
+- Board is mechanically sound, dimensions are correct and component height does not create mechanical conflicts
+- IO ports and connectors double checked such that they are accessible when the board is fully assembled
+- No unconnected ground (remove dead copper button checked on Altium polygon object or add stitching via)
+- Ground pour on top and bottom layers.
+- Stitching vias
+- Length matching for high speed signals and differential pairs
-- Proper filter capacitor placement (important for STM32 MCU)
+- Proper filter capacitor placement for MCU layout (as close to the pin as possible and in the path of current flow)

-- All important nets named?
+## 4 Layer Boards

-- No 4 point connections?
+- No DRC errors
+- All SMD parts on one layer
+- IR Calculations for high current traces
+  * The width should be large enough such that temperature increase for the expected current is no more than 5 to 10 degrees celsius
-- Ground and power planes for 4 layer boards
+- Ground and power plane
-- Ground pours on top and bottom with stitching vias for 2 layer boards?
+- Board is mechanically sound, dimensions are correct and component height does not create mechanical conflicts
+- IO ports and connectors double checked such that they are accessible when the board is fully assembled
-- Length matching for differential signals like CAN.
+- Length matching for high speed signals and differential pairs
-- Ground plane far away from CAN or other differential traces (Ie USB) to make sure they reference one another and not ground.
-- Short Circuit protection through current monitor or e fuse? (maybe only apply on boards with expensive parts, ie. short protected dedicated power rail for dash screen)
+- Proper filter capacitor placement for MCU layout (as close to the pin as possible and in the path of current flow)
+- No buried vias as JLCPCB cannot fabricate these.

-# Contributing a New Design
+# Contributing a New Design and Starting a Review
-TODO
-- Pull request
-- work through design review in comments of PR
-- Board is only merged to master branch when it is ready to order
-- Any new board or revision that had problems is marked as such to prevent flawed circuits from being copied in other designs.
+To contribute a new PCB design, commit the Altium project in its own folder at the top level of the repository on a new branch matching the project name.
+Open a pull request for this branch to merge it to the `master` branch.
+To initiate the design review, assign several other electrical team members to the pull request.
+Once each reviewer has verified that the PCB satisfies the relevant checklist above, the designer will generate Gerber files for the PCB and commit them.
+After the Gerbers are double checked, the pull request is merged and the board is ordered.
+If the PCB arrives and has errors, then the design is removed from `master` branch and the process starts again.